 SOC 325 – Project Community Advanced Practicum

-Project Community Advanced Practicum provides students who have taken SOC 225: Project Community with an opportunity to strengthen existing relationships and deepen their engagement with their community site.
+Project Community Advanced Practicum provides students who have taken SOC 225-Project Community: Sociology in Action or an equivalent community-engaged course with an opportunity to strengthen existing relationships and deepen their engagement with their community site.
 This is a small, discussion-based seminar where students will be able to develop their own community-engaged project with their previous community partner or another Project Community-affiliated site in order to take on additional responsibilities and increase their community engagement.

 The readings and assignments will be tailored to allow students to develop an advanced understanding of the context, social inequalities, and avenues for change within their community site.
 Students will continue to build transferable skills including critical thinking, flexibility, and cultural humility, along with a focus on strengthening their research abilities and/or professional development.
 There will also be leadership opportunities because SOC 325 students may also provide guidance and mentoring to SOC 225 students that are working at the same community site.
 An emphasis is also placed on connecting their work in the community to their majors, career paths, and life goals.